 1956: Martin Luther King Jr.’s Home Is Bombed

-Segregationists bomb the Montgomery, Alabama, home of Dr. Martin Luther King Jr. King, who was already becoming one of the most prominent leaders of the American civil rights movement.
-He had started to build a national reputation during the Montgomery Bus Boycott of 1955 — and drew the attention of segregationists.
+Segregationists bomb the Montgomery, Alabama, home of Dr. Martin Luther King Jr., who was becoming one of the most prominent leaders of the American civil rights movement.
+He had started to build a national reputation during the Montgomery Bus Boycott of 1955 — and drew the attention of angry segregationists.
 Though his wife and seven-month-old daughter were inside his home at the time of the bombing, they were unhurt.

 1972: Bloody Sunday Takes Place In Northern Ireland

-British paratroopers open fire on a crowd of protestors in Londonderry (Derry), Northern Ireland, killing 13 people and injuring 15 more.
-The massacre, dubbed Bloody Sunday, erupted following months of tension between the British government and citizens of Northern Ireland who opposed the arrests of suspected members of the Irish Republican Army without giving them a trial.
+British paratroopers open fire on a crowd of protestors in Londonderry (Derry), Northern Ireland, killing 14 people and injuring at least 15 more.
+The massacre, dubbed Bloody Sunday, erupted following months of tension between the British government and citizens of Northern Ireland, who opposed the arrests of suspected members of the Irish Republican Army without giving them a trial.

-A government inquiry into Bloody Sunday in 2010 called the Saville Report found that the shooting was unjustified and that none of the victims had posed any threat to the soldiers.
+A government inquiry into Bloody Sunday in 2010, known as the Saville Report, found that the shooting was unjustified and that none of the victims had posed any threat to the soldiers.